 The question is how best to deal with that stress.
 You attempted to deal with it in polite mixed company.
 That didn’t go well.
 But let’s say, instead of calling your kids assholes at a party you called them little jerks in a social media post.
 Would that have been better?
 Nope.
 You may not have received the instant backlash, but your acquaintances would have still likely found it off-putting, placing you once more in the asshole corner.
 Also, those posts can live forever.
 You have to expect that someday your kid will read that stuff.
 So maybe keep your poor opinion of your kids on lockdown there, too.

 So where can a regular dad get this stress off his chest?
 Where can he talk about it?
 I have two options for you.
-First, find a trusted confidant (probably not your partner) who is willing to commiserate one on one.
+First, find a trusted confidant (probably not your partner) who is willing to commiserate one-on-one.
 Take the talk to a pub.
 Take it to a backyard.
 Take it to the gym.
-It doesn’t matter where you talk, as long as it’s in a relaxing atmosphere and your friend is willing to listen without judgment and sympathize.
-Also, be prepared to return the favor.
+It doesn’t matter where you talk, so long as it’s in a relaxing atmosphere and your friend is willing to listen without judgment and sympathize.
+Be prepared to return the favor.

 Does that mean your feelings are invalid?
 Absolutely not.
 Your feelings are your feelings.
 You just need to find an appropriate place to talk about them.
 I hope you find that place, and I hope you have many better weeks to come.